Moventes/bruit.io/README.md

 import { BrtLogLevels } from '@bruit/component';
 ```

-# Automatically add data in the feedback
+# Add data to the feedback

 It is possible to automatically had technical data in the feedback, for example the version number of your application, the identifier of the user sending the feedback, etc.

-If you have data that can be retrieved synchronously, you can use `data`.

-For asynchronous data, you can use `dataFn`.
+This is done by using either the `data` or `dataFn` property on the component.

 ## data

-`data` property is used for send synchronous data.
+`data` property is used to send an array object to add to the feedback to the component.

-Just give him an `BrtData` array.
+The property takes a `BrtData` array as a value.

 ## dataFn

-`dataFn` property is used for send asynchronous data.

-Give him an `Promise` of `BrtData` array.
-Your promise will be called upon to submit the feedback.
+`dataFn` property takes a function as a value.
+The function should return either an array of `BrtData` or a promise of an array of `BrtData`.

 ### _BrtData_

-- Format :
+Used to pass additional data to the feedback (ie the application version number)

 ```ts
 interface BrtData {